Ruth Lorenzo: 2009–10: After The X Factor

 Lorenzo performed at gigs across the UK and Ireland in December 2008 and January 2009.
-In February and March 2009, she joined the X Factor Live tour with fellow finalists.
-She also was nominated for three awards at the Digital Spy Reality TV Awards.
-Ruth officially confirmed her record deal with Virgin Records on May 6 with an interview with Xpose.
+In February and March 2009, she joined the X Factor Live tour with fellow contestants.
+She was nominated for three awards at the Digital Spy Reality TV Awards.
+Lorenzo officially confirmed her record deal with Virgin Records on May 6 with an interview with Xpose.

 In 2010, Lorenzo was approached by Spanish TV Channel Cuatro and asked to write a song for their new fictional drama Valientes.
 She accepted and composed two songs for the show, one for the opening ("Quiero Ser Valiente") and one for the end credits ("Te Puedo Ver").
-Ruth performed "Quiero Ser Valiente" on Friday 22 January on Spanish talent show Fama a bailar (which was also aired on Cuatro).
+Ruth performed "Quiero Ser Valiente" on Friday 22 January on the Spanish talent show Fama a bailar (which was also aired on Cuatro).
 In July 2010 it was revealed that Lorenzo had written songs for Dannii Minogue's comeback album revealed on Dannii's ITV2 show Style Queen.
 Lorenzo confirmed in a blog posting that she parted away from Virgin Records/EMI due to "creative differences" and that she would continue working on her album as an independent artist.

 2011–13: The Raspberry Pattern

 She signed up to website indiegogo.com where fans helped to fund her debut single.
 The funding was for airplay, the video shooting, marketing and PR services.
 The CD version included "Burn", an acoustic version of the song and "Eternity".
 The Raspberry Pattern became the name of her band.
 Lorenzo was booked for more dates around the United Kingdom for the summer and autumn of 2011.
-Ruth released a free track download titled "The Night" for her Facebook fans in August 2012 which was officially released in June 2013 with a videoclip.
-On 11 November a lyric video for her single "Love is Dead" was uploaded to Ruth's YouTube channel.
+She released a free track download titled "The Night" for her Facebook fans in August 2012 which was officially released in June 2013 with a videoclip.
+On 11 November a lyric video for her single "Love is Dead" was uploaded to her YouTube channel.
 The single was released under the independent H&I Music on digital platforms, including the song "Pain" as a B-side.
-At the end of 2013 Ruth signed with a new record company, Spanish company Roster Music and unveiled her new website.
+At the end of 2013 Lorenzo signed with a new record company, Spanish company Roster Music, and unveiled her new website.

 During 2013 she took part on the Celebrities On Ice tour in the UK.